-Handling flight problems can be quite upsetting.
-However, the bright side is that the European Union has laws to assist travelers when things go wrong.
-If you’re taking a plane in the EU, it’s wise to be aware of these protections.
-They can come in handy if your flight goes off course.
+Coping with flight disruptions can be very annoying.
+However, the positive thing is that the European Union has laws to support travelers when things get messed up.
+If you’re traveling by air in the EU, it’s smart to understand these protections.
+They can be useful if your flight goes off course.

 Passenger Rights under EU Regulation 261/2004

-When you’re flying in the European Union, rest assured that there’s assistance available in the case of a flight disruption.
+If your flight faces disruptions in the EU, you’ll get help.
 EU laws make sure airlines take care of their passengers when things go wrong.

 - Transportation to and from the hotel